Quantum Lazy Sampling and Game-Playing Proofs for Quantum Indifferentiability: Quantum-Accessible Oracles

 To prove that Eq.~\eqref{eq:lazy-psifo-psicfo-sketch} indeed holds we calculate a single query made to the compressed oracle.
-We can really perform a detailed calculation of that procedure thanks to the assumption put on the distribution, $ \distrD $ is a product distribution (Def.~\ref{def:local-distr}) and the sampling procedure in constructed accordingly (Def.~\ref{def:local-samp}).
+We can perform a detailed calculation of that procedure thanks to the assumption that $ \distrD $ is a product distribution (Def.~\ref{def:local-distr}) and the sampling procedure that constructed accordingly (Def.~\ref{def:local-samp}).

 After we calculated the updated compressed database we can easily decompress it and compare with the corresponding updated full oracle register.
 All the details of this proof can be found in Appendix~\ref{sec:full-correctness}. \end{proof}